jpaine/book_56Press/README.md

 A GitHub repository template for automated ebook generation.
 When cloned for a new book project, an interactive setup script configures the book, then automatically generates professional EPUB, PDF, and Word documents from a standardized Markdown book structure.

+## 🎯 What This Engine Does

+**This engine generates professional EPUB, PDF, and Word documents from your markdown files.**

+It does NOT:
+- ❌ Collect data from sources
+- ❌ Analyze or process data
+- ❌ Write your content
+- ❌ Create your outline

+It DOES:
+- ✅ Take your written markdown files
+- ✅ Apply professional formatting and styling
+- ✅ Generate publication-ready EPUB, PDF, and Word files
+- ✅ Validate everything works correctly
+- ✅ Handle all the technical conversion details

+**You write the content → This engine formats and publishes it**

 ## 🚀 Quick Start (5 minutes)

 ### Step 1: Clone This Repository